MathuSara/javaScript_coding_challenges/README.md

 2. If favNum is greater than or equal to 1000, console.log "Woah, that's a big number!"
 3. If favNum is greater than or equal to 0, console.log "That's a cool number."
 4. If favNum is less than 0, console.log "Negative numbers?!
 That's just bananas."<br>

+BONUS:<br>
-BONUS:  1.
-Instead of using the console. log change to alerts JavaScript Alerts
+1. Instead of using the console. log change to alerts JavaScript Alerts
 2. Try inputting a string.
 What happens?
 Refactor your code so that when a user inputs a string, you should get a message “Enter a valid integer”
 Research on isNan <br><br>
 Challenge 2<br>